The Xometry app works best with JavaScript enabled!

 What Is Ductility Testing?

 Testing for ductility provides a valuable and practical approach to gauging a specimen's capacity for plastic deformation before breaking.
-It can be used on a number of materials to discover where each material bends or fractures.
+It can be used on a wide range of materials to discover where each material bends or fractures.
 Simply put, it is a measurement of how far a sample can be stretched before breaking.

 What Are the Factors Affecting Ductility?

-Ductility is mainly influenced by three key factors as discussed below:
+Ductility is mainly influenced by three key factors, as discussed below:

 1. Composition